Mike Huckabee Hosts Christmas Special Featuring President Trump

-He may be the most famous former governor in history ... his friend may the most famous former president of our time, and now you can watch them both as they celebrate "Christmas in America."
+He might be the most famous former governor in history ... his friend might be the most famous former president of our time, and now you can watch them both as they celebrate "Christmas in America."

-This Wednesday, Dec.
-15th at 9 p.m.
-Eastern, Newsmax TV will air Mike Huckabee's "Christmas in America" featuring President Donald Trump and top celebrities.
+Newsmax TV airs Mike Huckabee's "Christmas in America" featuring President Donald Trump and top celebrities:

 The Newsmax TV holiday special looks at the true meaning of Christmas for Americans – even as cultural elites declare war on the nation's founding Judeo-Christian values.